 What is Nevoid Basal Cell Carcinoma Syndrome?

 Multiple basal cell skin cancers and jaw cysts are the most common features of NBCCS and are present in about 90% of people who have the condition.
 There are several other features that have been associated with NBCCS.
 The number of features present and the severity of symptoms can vary among people with NBCCS, even within the same family.
 Black people with NBCCS may have jaw cysts as the primary feature of the disease and may develop far fewer sun-related basal cell skin cancers than people of other races with NBCCS.
+Jaw cysts may cause symptoms such as bone deformity, infections and pain, or they may be seen through an x-ray.

 What causes NBCCS?